-Charlotte students must register their vehicles with the Student Life Office and obtain a Union Presbyterian Seminary parking sticker (no cost), which should be placed on the rear bumper or rear window of the vehicle.
+Charlotte students must register their vehicles with the assistant to the dean and obtain a Union Presbyterian Seminary parking sticker (no cost), which should be placed on the rear bumper or rear window of the vehicle.
 The parking lot in front of the campus building is available for all faculty, staff, students, and visitors.